denten-books/plain-text/1-metaphor.md

 beginning to seem a natural and direct extension of the body.
 I do not mean to dismiss the mastery of those engaged in creating the illusion of directness.
 Pleasure and catharsis are important in some contexts.
-In other contexts, we must privilege reflection, analysis, and interruption.
+In other contexts, we must privilege critical thought, analysis, and interruption.
 Computational poetics aims to arrest the encounter: to make it seem less natural, to bring the receding media to light, and to expose the mediating systems supporting the simulation.

 Heidegger calls such a process the disruption of reference or a *breach*.
 He
 writes: